htmldbjs/htmldbjs/docs/methods/renderPaginationElement.md

 ### `HTMLDB.renderPaginationElement`

-This method renders specific `htmldb-pagination` element with the given `element`.
+This method renders a specific `htmldb-pagination` element with the given `element`.

 #### Description